zpainter/iassist/content/conferences/iassist2025/_index.md

 **<span style="background:pink;padding:.5em;border-radius:15px;">Registration for the conference and workshops is still open!!!</span>**

 Early Bird was open until April 13 (extended).
-Regular Registration closes on Friday, May 16.
+Regular Conference Registration closes on **Monday, May 19**.

 [**Register now**](registration/) and help make IASSIST 2025 the BEST EVER!